(Disclaimer: the title of this post is intended to be tongue-in-cheek, and is not an actual plea. 😉 )

 First, we have Death.
 And I suspect there’s a literal slant, he’d be very old if he was still around.
 But I don’t think he ended up like Jimmy Hoffa.
 The other cards are saying he was around for awhile.
 Death is also “That’s it, the end”, talking about him walking away from his old life.
 There’s a finality to it.
 Next, we have the 10 of Pentacles.
 It’s a card of monetary success, he made a decent living doing something else, for awhile at least.
 Pamela Colman Smith’s image is interesting in this reading: Odysseus has returned home, and nobody knows him but his old dogs.
 There’s a certain anonymity about it.
 Hiding in plain sight, not being recognized.
 The Six of Pents is also a card of Success, but we’ve dropped back down to 6 from 10.
 It also reflects the Death card.
 So it’s probable that the prosperity of the 10 didn’t last, but I still don’t see him as one of the beggars here.
 He just did VERY well for awhile, and then something changed and he just did OK.
 For those who are interested, the Qabalistic correspondences are the axis Tiphareth – Netzach, Malkuth through Earth, and Tiphareth through Earth.
 Almost like a round trip.;)

 All of this makes me wonder if “Frankie Albano” might be a stage name.
 At the time he was recording, the industry was full of Italian teen heartthrobs like Dion, Fabian, Bobby Rydell, Frankie Avalon, and so many others – including the aforementioned Frankie Valli.
 A name like “Frankie Albano” would have seemed like a pretty good strategy at the time.
-Maybe he retained the name during his Tarot phase, and then dropped it, dropped out of sight, and started going by his legal name again.
+He does look Italian in the photo, but his original name might not have reflected that: it could have been Americanized, or he could be Italian on his maternal side only.
+Maybe he retained the Albano name during his Tarot phase, and then dropped it, dropped out of sight, and started going by his legal name again.
 That goes a long way towards explaining why there’s no trace of “Frankie Albano”.

 This is pure speculation, but one possibility is that he went back to wherever he came from and went into the family business.
 I can easily imagine “Frankie” rebelling and running off to California to try to be a rock star, and later, to make a name for himself in Tarot.
 But when it didn’t pay off as planned, returning and taking up the yoke.